Onimusha: Dawn of Dreams: Development

-Although Onimusha 3: Demon Siege was announced as the last Onimusha game, Capcom's Keiji Inafune explained it was actually the last title within Nobunaga Oda's storyline.
+Although Onimusha 3: Demon Siege was announced as the last Onimusha game, Capcom's Keiji Inafune explained that it was actually the last title within Nobunaga Oda's storyline.
 Following the release of Demon Siege, Capcom got multiple requests by fans to develop another Onimusha game.
 Rather than making it a sequel titled Onimusha 4, the team thought about "resetting" the franchise as they planned to overhaul the gameplay.
 The game was officially unveiled in April 2005.
 The reveal included the game's premise and new main character.
 The cherry blossoms were defined by Inafune as the theme behind the game.
 Development of the game took two years.
-The making of the game was a very different process the previous Onimusha games had.
-At first there were few staff members so they worked in the game design.
+The making of the game was much different than the previous Onimusha games.
+At first there were few staff members, so they worked in the game design.
 Later, the team was expanded with artists and programmers.
 Following this, the team often reunited several times to discuss ideas to finalize the design of the game.

 As a result of not being part of the same saga, Dawn of Dreams was given new gameplay elements.
-While Nobunaga's trilogy gave the player a clear goal and a fixed camera, Dawn of Dreams offers a free camera meaning that players have the freedom to explore areas.
+While Nobunaga's trilogy gave the player a clear goal and a fixed camera, Dawn of Dreams offers a free camera, meaning that players have the freedom to explore areas.
 To avoid having issues with the camera, the lock on function was made more clear while the joystick's right analogue allows to change enemy targets.
 The staff worked to keep the game at 60 frames per second while retaining the same graphical quality from previous games.
 In order to expand the exploration elements, players were given the possibility of going back to previous stages and obtain items thanks to items or abilities unlocked across the game.
 There was also the objective of giving the player far more options such as multiple weapons and strategies for non-controllable characters.
 When compared with the change the Resident Evil series had with its fourth installment, Inafune viewed the changes as smaller since Onimusha has always been focused on action unlike Resident Evil which changed from survival horror to action since its fourth title.
 He also mentioned the fighting system would be more intense than in previous games.
 When developing Shadow of Rome, producer Yoshinori Ono and Inafune realized they could innovate Onimusha by giving it more action elements.
-As Ono did not like some of the puzzles from previous games, he decided to make them optional by the players the option of obtaining the desired item by breaking the puzzle.
+As Ono did not like some of the puzzles from previous games, he decided to make them optional for the player.
+Breaking puzzles rewards the player with certain items.